1trickPwnyta/quick-phrase/README.md

 2. Copy the config.Example.js file and name it config.js.
 Open the file and modify the configuration parameters as necessary.
 3. Add $NO_EMAIL parameter to config.php in the Web folder.
 Set to true or false.
 4. Add a time_approved column to the tag table in the web database, timestamp, no NULL, default current timestamp.
+5. Execute a query to set the time_approved for all current tags to some date more than 30 days ago.
 5. Add a table to the web database called flagged_tag:
     * id int(4) primary auto increment
     * tag_id int(4) references tag.id on delete cascade